wslh-bio/SPNtypeID/README.md

 ### Workflow outline

 #### Read trimming and quality assessment
 Read trimming and cleaning is performed using [BBtools v38.76](https://jgi.doe.gov/data-and-tools/bbtools/) to trim reads of low quality bases and remove PhiX contamination.
 Then [FastQC v0.11.8](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is used assess the quality of the raw and cleaned reads.
+[Bioawk v1.0](https://github.com/lh3/bioawk) is used to calculate the mean and median quality of the cleaned reads.

 #### Genome assembly
 Assembly of the cleaned and trimmed reads is performed using [Shovill v1.1.0](https://github.com/tseemann/shovill).

 #### Assembly quality assessment
-Quality assessment of the assemblies is performed using [QUAST v5.0.2](http://bioinf.spbau.ru/quast)
+Quality assessment of the assemblies is performed using [QUAST v5.0.2](http://bioinf.spbau.ru/quast).

 #### Genome coverage
-Mean and median genome coverage is determined by mapping the cleaned reads back their the assembly using [BWA v0.7.17-r1188](http://bio-bwa.sourceforge.net/) and calculating depth using [samtools v1.10](http://www.htslib.org/)
+Mean and median genome coverage is determined by mapping the cleaned reads back their the assembly using [BWA v0.7.17-r1188](http://bio-bwa.sourceforge.net/) and calculating depth using [samtools v1.10](http://www.htslib.org/).

 #### Contamination detection
 Contamination is detected by classifying reads using [Kraken v1.0.0](https://ccb.jhu.edu/software/kraken2/).